0x416c616e/primefinder/readme.md

 Here's how to run this program:

+Firstly, you will need to compile the `src/primegaps.cpp` file and then put it in the main directory.

+Then run this:

     ./run_continuously.sh

 The output files will be prime_distribution.dat and gaps_0.dat, gaps_1.dat, gaps_2.dat, and so on.